 Conclusion

-Functional outerwear must be waterproof for the maintenance of user comfort.
-Garments made of waterproof breathable fabrics shield from rain, snow, wind, and cold but allow for water vapor to be transferred from the inner to the outer environment in order to keep you warm and dry.
+Functional outerwear must be waterproof to ensure user comfort.
+Garments made of waterproof breathable fabrics protect against rain, snow, wind, and cold while allowing water vapor to escape from the inner environment to the outer, keeping you warm and dry.

-Performance composite fabrics prevail as the microporous membranes led by Gore-Tex dominate the market of waterproof breathable textiles today.
-The microporous film provides a barrier between your body and water droplets to give you protection from precipitation.
+Performance composite fabrics, led by Gore-Tex and its microporous membranes, dominate the market of waterproof breathable textiles today.
+The microporous film acts as a barrier between your body and water droplets, providing protection from precipitation.

-There are so many applications of waterproof breathable materials other than their traditional use in active sportswear for weather protection.
-They’re used in military, hospitals, construction, agriculture, transportation, and many other industries.
+There are numerous applications of waterproof breathable materials beyond their traditional use in active sportswear for weather protection.
+They are utilized in the military, hospitals, construction, agriculture, transportation, and various other industries.

-Keep in mind that waterproof fabrics are not perfect and they won’t work in all conditions.
-For example, in cold and wet weather, moisture vapor turns quickly to liquid water.
-This moisture accumulates in clothing and compromises the breathability and insulation capacity of your layered clothing system.
-WBFs have some limitations leading to customer dissatisfaction on certain occasions, however, they are an essential part of any amateur or professional outdoorsman’s gear.
+Keep in mind that waterproof fabrics are not perfect and do not work in all conditions.
+For instance, in cold and wet weather, moisture vapor can quickly condense into liquid water, leading to accumulation in clothing and compromising the breathability and insulation capacity of your layered clothing system.
+WBFs have some limitations leading to customer dissatisfaction on certain occasions; however, they are an essential part of any amateur or professional outdoorsman’s gear.

 * In J. Williams (Ed.), Waterproof and Water Repellent Textiles and Clothing, 2018, Elsevier Ltd.